AlexDee95/REST_OF_BASH/_sources/data.md

 * How will the data be archived, exchanged and published?

 * Who is responsible for the data and what are the duties associated with it?
-  * Judith Ford is the author of the paper and the project
-  * Brian Roach uploaded the data on "kaggle.com"

 * What costs and resources are associated with the project?
   * no costs foreseeable